UKHarvest to launch a 'pay as you feel' restaurant in Chichester

 Earlier this year, UKHarvest piloted a series of similar dinners in collaboration with Chichester College, feeding 40-50 vulnerable people recognised as food insecure at each.

-The organisation has plans to open Nourish up to three times weekly for lunch and dinner at various locations around Chichester.
+The organisation has plans to open Feed up to three times weekly for lunch and dinner at various locations around Chichester.
 The first pop-up will take place at 6:00pm at Saint Paul’s Church on 20 September.
 Guests are required to register their seat online HERE or call 0333 305 7777 for further information.

 Notes to Editors